Summary

 Access tokens generated via Planhat OAuth Clients allow external applications/integrations to communicate with Planhat via the Planhat API.
 Here we are talking about standard "Create" "Update" "Delete" etc. operations, acting on Planhat data models, rather than using the API to sync time-series data.

-In one common use case, Planhat OAuth Clients can be used in combination with Planhat's MCP Server to connect to AI tools - LLMs:
+In one common use case, Planhat OAuth Clients can be used in combination with Planhat's MCP server to connect to AI tools - LLMs:

 Planhat OAuth Clients - comparison with other Planhat features